iqunet/tutorials/_posts/2024-05-24-modbus-to-mqtt.md

 ![iQunet Enable Modbus in Dashboard]({{ site.baseurl }}/assets/images/iqunet-modbus-enable.svg)
 <figcaption>figure 6: Enable the Modbus-TCP master and the Modbus-RTU gateway.</figcaption>

-- The **Modbus-TCP module** provides **Modbus master** functionality, which includes probing the connected devices at regular intervals and forwarding data to the OPC-UA historian database.
+- The **Modbus-TCP** software module provides **Modbus master** functionality, which includes probing the connected devices at regular intervals and forwarding data to the OPC-UA historian database.
-- The **Modbus-RTU module** enables the drivers for the FTDI FT232R USB-to-serial interface and serves as a **gateway** for the Modbus master to communicate with RTU devices.
+- The **Modbus-RTU** module enables the drivers for the FTDI FT232R USB-to-serial interface and serves as a **gateway** for the Modbus master to communicate with RTU devices.